Author Archives: andrewpendleton

 The politics of climate change – where are we?

 Bryan Walsh’s piece on Al Gore’s reality versus everyone else’s in Time magazine is an excellent precis of the current politics of climate change.
-He even gets the UK picture about right; the default position for US environmental writers is … Continue reading
+He even gets the UK picture about right; the default position for US environmental writers is to assume European climate policy is a done deal.
+That said, Continue reading

 1 Comment